Simplifying deep navigation in workout tracking app

 Prioritising clarity, accessibility and primary actions

-Excerpts: Final UI showed improved exercise discovery, clearer rep variation switching, and a simplified post-workout logging flow
+Excerpts: Final UI showed improved exercise discovery, clearer rep variation switching, and a simplified breakdown of scores

 Usability testing and iterations